matt2718/colorado-qb/_pages/tournaments/upcoming.md

 permalink: /tournaments/upcoming/
 ---

-If you'd like to stay up to date on tournament, you can [sign up](https://qbnotify.msmitchell.org) to recieve email notifications whenever a tournament is announced in your area.
+If you'd like to stay up to date on tournaments, you can [sign up](https://qbnotify.msmitchell.org) to recieve email notifications whenever a tournament is announced in your area.